ParkerdeWaal/fABMACS/readme.md

 Lastly, distance units are in nanometers, as per GROMACS.

+**Rectangular simulation cells are now supported.**
+-the "width" variable in params.in now **requires** three (3) "widths" -the input now must be "widthx widthy widthz" as reflected in the [RUNdirs] inputs

 # To Build:
 1. Go to your fABMACS directory. (you've already downloaded, unpacked, etc...)